Cook4986/Fuzzy-BoW/README.md

 # Fuzzy-BoW
-Create and fuzzy search bag-of-words generated from handwritten transcriptions
+Create and fuzzy search bag-of-words from directory of individual .txt files